stat545ubc-2021/Luque_Ana_Mini-Data-Analysis/Milestone-1-Luque.md

 ### First excercise

-To get to know better the data set I will make a bar graph that counts the amount of patients diagnose with a benign and malign tumor.
+To get to know better the data set I will make a bar graph that counts the amount of patients diagnosed with a benign and malign tumor.
 Furthermore, I will analyze the **distribution** of the perimeter (um) of the nuclei in the different biopsies, to see how much variability the data set has and if is worth comparing it with other variables